 Welcome to Residence Education

-The mission of Residence Education is to foster the academic, cultural, intellectual, personal and social development of students living in the residence halls, while encouraging and supporting one another's development.
-We work in partnership to continually improve our services and create a safe, inclusive and multicultural residence hall community.
+The mission of Residence Education is to foster the academic, cultural, intellectual, personal and social development of students living in the residence halls and apartment communities, while encouraging and supporting one another's development.
+We work in partnership to continually improve our services and create a safe, inclusive and multicultural residential communities.

-Over 9600 students come to live with us in our 15 residence halls and apartments.
+Almost 2400 students come to live with us in our graduate and legacy housing communities and approximately 9000 students come to live with us in our undergraduate residence hall and apartment communities.
 We have 57 full-time employees and 360 residence staff members who work hard to make our residence halls a thriving community!

 Everything we do in Residence Education is rooted in our core philosophies.
 Talk to any of our professional staff for just a moment and you'll discover that our commitment to these principles is real and that they guide us in our everyday effort to build community.
 Below, find some of the key ideas that make us who we are.
 If you're as excited about community as we are and want to join the Michigan team, you can learn more indepth information about our philosophies.

-We are dedicated to creating just and inclusive communities in our halls and amongst our staff.
-This is realized in various ways such as our Professional and Student Social Justice classes, the Diversity Peer Educator/Assistant Program, participation in U-M's "Day of CHANGE" program, and our work towards creating a campus climate that is open, respectful and welcoming to students and staff of all social identities.
+We are dedicated to creating just and inclusive communities in our residential communities and amongst our staff.
+This is realized in various ways such as our Professional and Student Social Justice workshops, the Diversity Peer Educator/Assistant Program, participation in U-M's "Day of CHANGE" program, and our work towards creating a campus climate that is open, respectful and welcoming to students and staff of all social identities.

 Our Community Development Model (CDM) is our primary tool used by professional and student staff to co-create positive, inclusive communities.
 Unlike some models which are driven by numbers and programming requirements, the CDM is an assessment-based model guided by two-week plans and supervision.
 The tenants of the CDM are: